07 August 2024

 HE.
 “Well a whale’s not a fish.”

 ME.
-“Not anymore.
-It was a fish in Jesus’s day.”
+“But it was a fish in Jesus’s day.”

 HE.
 “Whales used to be fish…?”

 HE.
-“Yep.
-No, they didn’t once have gills then evolve lungs.
-They used to be fish because the ancients classified them as fish: If it lives in the sea it’s a fish.
-Then somebody realized some of these fishes have lungs, and decided if you have lungs you’re not a fish, and humanity redefined ‘fish.’
-Well, the bible’s still using the old definition.
-So whales, in the bible, are still big fish.”
+“Because the ancients classified them as fish.
+They figured if it lives in the sea, it’s a fish.
+Then somebody eventually realized some of these ‘fishes’ have lungs, and decided if you have lungs you’re not a fish, and humanity redefined ‘fish.’
+Well, bible’s still using the old definition.
+So in the bible, whales are big fish.”

 HE. [still confused] “But whales aren’t fish.”

 ME.
-“Aren’t fish now.
-Were fish back in Jesus and Jonah’s day.”
+“Aren’t fish anymore.
+They were fish back in Jesus and Jonah’s day.”

 HE.
 “So are you saying the bible’s wrong, or we are?”

 ME.
 “Neither.
 The bible doesn’t define fish; it explains God.
 We define fish.
 You remember Adam got to name the animals.
-Ge 2.19-20 We get to decide what’s called a fish and what’s not.
-And if we update the words, we gotta update our bible translations.
-Problem is, sometimes we update ’em wrong and make the bible look inconsistent.
-It’s not.
-It’s just a quirk of language.”
+Ge 2.19-20 We get to decide what’s a fish and what’s not.
+And if we redefine fish, we can do that; it doesn’t violate the bible to do that.
+The only problem is when we try to update the bible to fit our definition of fish, and make the bible look inconsistent when it’s really not.”

 Bats and birds.

-Give you another fun example from the scriptures.
-In the Law, the LORD spelled out for the Hebrews which animals were ritually clean and which weren’t.
-Thus they’d know if they ate a ritually unclean one, they couldn’t worship unless they washed and waited till sundown.
+In the Law, the LORD spells out for the Hebrews which animals are ritually clean and which aren’t.
+Thus they’d know if they ate a ritually unclean one, they weren’t supposed to worship till they washed and waited till sundown.
 (Not that they should’ve been eating ritually unclean things anyway.)
 The LORD gave ’em a few lists, and Moses repeated these lists in Deuteronomy.
-Here are the birds:
+Here are both lists of birds.

 Leviticus 11.13-19 KWL